SDU-eScience/UCloud/infrastructure/wiki/README.md

 by an automatically generated ticket and decide what action must be taken.
 The generated support ticket will hold the documentation/comments.

-If the issue involves a user or an SDUCloud project the relevant user/PI will be notified.
+If the issue involves a user or an UCloud project the relevant user/PI will be notified.

 ### Security related issues